 Egypt, an exotic and ancient land miles away from Rome, had an empire long before the Romans existed.
-Yet as you walk around the city of Rome you will see obelisks everywhere.
-Confused?
+Yet as you walk around the the city you will see lots of Egyptian Obelisks in Rome… Confused?
 Read on to find out why the Romans were so obsessed by the Egyptian obelisk and why they brought them to Rome.

 The disastrous love affair between the Roman general Marc Anthony and Queen Cleopatra of Egypt ended in 31BC with the Battle of Actium.
 It was dubbed Rome versus the East.
 The winner, Octavian, would become the first Emperor of Rome -Augustus and Egypt would be governed by the Romans for the next 500 years.
 The Romans were fascinated by Egypt; it was exotic and so very foreign; it stood for luxury, sensuality, absolute power over the people and of course had maintained a vast empire for thousands of years.
 The Romans would exploit the rich lands of Egypt for everything they could get; initially this was gold, precious gems, incense, and exotic perfumes then it became the major source of grain, marble, not to mention animals for the colosseum.